GrantGryczan/servecube/README.md

 * It removes duplicate slashes from the URL if there are any.
 * It removes the page file extension from the URL (like ".njs" or ".html") if the requested file is a page file and its extension is present.
 * It removes the filename from the URL if it is an index file.
-* It adds or removes a leading slash from the URL, depending on whether the request is of an index file, if it is not already added or removed.
+* It adds an ending slash to the URL, depending on whether the request is of an index file, if a slash is not already there.
 * It sets the [`Allow` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Allow) and the [`Access-Control-Allow-Methods` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Methods) correctly.
 * It also sets all of these properties on the `express` request object.
 (A reference of the `express`-defined properties can be found [here](https://expressjs.com/en/api.html#req).)
   * `body`: (?Buffer) The request body, parsed by [`bodyParser.raw`](https://github.com/expressjs/body-parser#bodyparserrawoptions).
 The `bodyParser` middleware is not customizable as it needs to be raw to be able to parse GitHub webhooks.
 If you want the body to be under a specific format, you can parse the buffer into something else.